University Catalog

 Admissions Requirements

 Admission to the Sustainable Urban Design Basic Studies sequence is open to all students meeting the general requirements for entrance to the University.
+Please visit our website for our full admissions requirements.

 Major Studies: Entrance Requirements